eric-cato-jr/Active-Directory/README.md

 ![Static IP Configuration](staticIP.png)

-A static IP address was configured on the domain controller to ensure consistent communication across the network.
+A static IP address was configured on the domain controller to ensure consistent communication within the network.

 This is critical because:
-- Domain Controllers must not rely on DHCP
+- Domain Controllers should not rely on DHCP
+- Services like DNS require a stable IP address
-- DNS must consistently point to the domain controller
+- Other machines depend on this IP to locate domain services

 ---

 ![Static IP Verification](staticsuccess.png)

-This confirms that the static IP was successfully applied and DHCP was disabled.
+This confirms that the static IP configuration was successfully applied and DHCP was disabled.

+This ensures:
+- Stability in network communication
+- Reliable domain and DNS functionality

 ---